sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 * How many classes should I have?
 * What behavior will they implement?
 * How much do they know about other classes?
-* How much of them selves should they expose?
+* How much of themselves should they expose?

 These questions can be overwhelming.
 Fear not.
 The first thing to do is to _insist that it be simple_.
 The goal is to model your application, using classes, such that it does what it is supposed to _right now_, and is easy to change _later_.